Korean Number Systems: Native vs Sino-Korean Numbers – When to Use Which

 • For everything else (including minutes, seconds, months, years, phone numbers, money, addresses etc.), use Sino-Korean.

-You can use these guidelines to determine which one to use, for example, when talking about a number of a page (“please turn to page 45”), use Sino-Korean, but
+Now, you can use these guidelines to determine which one to use, for example, when talking about a number of a page (“please turn to page 45”), use Sino-Korean, but

-Activity 1
+Exercise 1

 Which Korean number system would you use for the below?